jeraman/insertions/osx/README.md

 ![obs-part-0](assets/obs-part-0.png)

-For this step, you'll need to configure both *video* and *audio*.

-### Configuring video
-To import your video inside OBS you'll need to:
-1. Go to *"Sources"*, and click in *"+"*;
+To import your video inside OBS you'll need first to go to *"Sources"*, and click in *"+"*:

 ![obs-part-1](assets/obs-part-1.png)

-2. Click on *"Game Capture Syphon"*, and then on *"Create new"*;
+Then, click on *"Game Capture Syphon"*, and then on *"Create new"*:

 ![obs-part-2](assets/obs-part-2.png)

-3. Go in *"Source"* and choose *"[webInsertion] Insertion output"*.
-It's **essential** that the webInsertion app is up and running by them (see Step 1 if it's not);
+Go in *"Source"* and choose *"[webInsertion] Insertion output"*.
+It's **essential** that the webInsertion app is up and running by them (see Step 1 if it's not):

 ![obs-part-3](assets/obs-part-3.png)

-4. By now, you should be seeing the video output inside OBS.
+By now, you should be seeing the video output inside OBS.
 That's great!
 You only need to adjust the size according to the output window provided by OBS.

 ![obs-part-4](assets/obs-part-4.png)

+### Configuring audio
+To import your audio inside OBS you'll need first to go to *"Sources"*, and click in *"+"*:

 ### Only for developers
 If you're confortable, you can play around with the video before sending it to OBS.
 Whenever you're draw in the screen before the call *"mainOutputSyphonServer.publishScreen()"* is going to get sent to OBS.
 Thus, for example: